Dygra Films

 Dygra Films was a computer animation studio located in A Coruña, Spain, founded in 1987 as a graphic design studio.
 After producing many interactive CD-ROM titles, they began their work on their first feature-length CG film The Living Forest in 1997 and established the name Dygra Films in 2000.

 They have also released computer-animated short films: Taxia, and a trilogy of Mosquis films for Manos Unidas, a charitable organization in Spain.

+They closed down in 2012 after claims from underpaid animators.